Skip to main content

 2. Use 'imperative voice', i.e. the message should describe what the commit will do if applied.

 3. Optional: Use the body to explain change.
 Separate from subject with a blank line.
-Keep under 80 character width.
-You can use bullet points.
+Keep under 100 character width.
+You can use bullet points with or without terminating periods.

 4. Optional: Provide # references to relevant issues or tickets.